jbee/jbee.github.io/purejin/index.md

 frameworks drive you in certain directions and limit you in others purejin is worth a try.

-It's small, debuggable, straight forward stand alone library that makes common things easy and uncommon ones easy to add or change.
+It's a small, debuggable, straightforward and standalone library that makes common things easy and uncommon ones easy to add or change.

-It avoids anything not refactoring-safe, confusing, "invisible" or otherwise hard to maintain like XML, annotations, aspects, bytecode rewirting, classloader magic, code generation, special build tools etcetera.
+It avoids anything not refactoring-safe, confusing, "invisible" or otherwise hard to maintain like XML, annotations, aspects, bytecode rewirting, classloader magic, code generation, special build tools, etcetera.

 It really is just plain old boring code.
 However, it makes a few strong decisions to keep dependency injection sane.